Diarmuid O'Neill: Background

-O'Neill was born and raised in London, the youngest son of Irish parents, Eoghan and Theresa "Terry" O'Neill who were originally from County Kildare and County Dublin.
+O'Neill was born and raised in London, the youngest son of Irish parents, Eoghan and Theresa "Terry" O'Neill, who were originally from County Kildare and County Dublin.
 O'Neill had one sister, Siobhán, and one brother, Shane.
-He was a former pupil of the London Oratory School, a Roman Catholic school in Fulham, in London, where he was remembered as cheerful, well-behaved and outgoing.
-From an early age he took an interest in Irish culture and nationalism and spent much of his time between County Cork and London.
-O'Neill was also deeply involved in supporting Basque nationalism and had visited the Basque Country on several occasions along with his Basque born girlfriend, Karmele Ereno.
-While he was known to have republican views, very few knew of his involvement in the IRA until a few days after his killing by the London Metropolitan Police.
+He was a former pupil of the London Oratory School, a Roman Catholic school in Fulham, London, where he was described as cheerful, well behaved and outgoing.
+From an early age, he took an interest in Irish culture and nationalism and spent much of his time between County Cork and London.
+O'Neill was also involved in supporting Basque nationalism and visited the Basque Country on several occasions with his Basque-born girlfriend, Karmele Ereno.
+While he was known to hold republican views, his involvement in the IRA was not widely known until a few days after his killing by the London Metropolitan Police.

-Soon after leaving school, O'Neill served nine months in a young offenders' institution for his part in a £75,000 cash fraud from a Bank of Ireland branch in Shepherd's Bush, west London, where he worked.
-Some of the stolen cash was siphoned to the IRA.
+Soon after leaving school, O'Neill served nine months in a young offenders' institution for his role in a £75,000 cash fraud at a Bank of Ireland branch in Shepherd's Bush, west London, where he was employed.
+Some of the stolen cash was transferred to the IRA.